 Brothers Donal and Desmond Lysaght on a visit to their brother William (Nay) Lysaght's hut, Corbally, August 1950.

-grew to love water and all its aspects.
-We woke each morning to a special beauty, always changing, always new and filled with the wonderful element of nature.
+In this magical place, we grew to love water and all its aspects.
+We woke each morning to a special beauty, always changing, always new and filled with the wonderful elements of nature.

 In Kinsella's garden July 1950.
 Sitting in background Larry Kinsella, From left: Ann and Pat Lysaght and Susan Kinsella.